mkruzil/how-to/how-to-redirect-itunes-backups-to-an-external-hard-drive.md

    `D:\Apple Computer`

-3. Follow these steps to get to the `MobileSync` folder on your C drive:
+3. Follow these steps to copy the `MobileSync` folder on your C drive:

    a.
 Click the **Start** button.<br />
    b.
 While the Start menu is open, type `%appdata%` and press Enter.
 This will open your `AppData` folder.<br />
    c.
 In the `AppData` folder, double-click the `Apple Computer` folder.<br />

-4. Right-click on the `MobileSync` folder and click **Copy**:
+   d.
+Right-click on the `MobileSync` folder and click **Copy**:

-5. Open the `Apple Computer` folder that you created on your external hard drive, right-click inside the folder and click **Paste** to paste the `MobileSync` folder from your C drive onto your external hard drive.
+4. Open the `Apple Computer` folder that you created on your external hard drive, right-click inside the folder and click **Paste** to paste the `MobileSync` folder from your C drive onto your external hard drive.
 You should now have the following path on your external hard drive:

    `D:\Apple Computer\MobileSync`

-6. Re-open **iTunes**.
+5. Re-open **iTunes**.
-7. Go to **Edit->Preferences->Devices**.
+6. Go to **Edit->Preferences->Devices**.
-8. In the list of backups, click on each backup and click **Delete Backup**.
+7. In the list of backups, click on each backup and click **Delete Backup**.
-9. Close iTunes.
+8. Close iTunes.
-10. Reclaim the disk space that was taken up by the iTunes backups by following these steps:
+9. Reclaim the disk space that was taken up by the iTunes backups by following these steps:

     a.
 Click **Start->Windows Administrative Tools->Disk Cleanup**.<br />
     b.
 Make a note of number next to *Total amount of disk space you gain*.<br />
     c.
 Make sure all items in the *Files to delete* box are checked and click **OK**.<br />
     d.
 Repeat steps a-d until the  *Total amount of disk space you gain* reaches around 100 MB. **Note: this can take a long time and may require repeating these steps multiple times.**

-11. Open the `MobileSync` folder on your C drive:
+10. Open the `MobileSync` folder on your C drive:

     a.
 Click the **Start** button.<br />
     b.
 While the Start menu is open, type `%appdata%` and press Enter.
 This will open your `AppData` folder.<br />
     c.
 In the `AppData` folder, double-click the `Apple Computer` folder.<br />
     d.
 Double-click the `MobileSync` folder.<br />

-12. Rename the `Backup` folder to `Backup-Old`.
+11. Rename the `Backup` folder to `Backup-Old`.

 12. Create a symbolic link that points the iTunes backup folder on your C drive to your external drive: